 The Link Assistant feature is available to customers with a Pro plan or above for All in One SEO Pro.

-In this article, we’ll provide an introduction to the following features of Link Assistant:
+Here we’ll provide an introduction to the features in Link Assistant.

 To get started with Link Assistant, click on Link Assistant in the All in One SEO menu.